 One of the most common barriers to procurement process improvement is not having access to the right tools.
 For many teams, procurement optimization requires the customization of existing legacy systems, which consumes precious developer resources.

-Low-code BPA integrates with the existing stack to augment current apps and systems, giving teams a system of engagement to complement their current system of record.
-Low-code BPA works with all types of business processes, giving it the adaptability teams need to orchestrate and scale processes across the enterprise and the security assurance that IT teams want.
+No-code BPA integrates with the existing stack to augment current apps and systems, giving teams a system of engagement to complement their current system of record.
+No-code BPA works with all types of business processes, giving it the adaptability teams need to orchestrate and scale processes across the enterprise and the security assurance that IT teams want.